 - Heat oil in a pan or wok over high heat and stir fry the steak in batches for just a couple minutes and set aside.

-- Stir fry the vegetables until crisp-tender, then add the sauce.
+- Stir fry the vegetables until crisp-tender

 - Finally, return the beef to the pan and toss to coat everything evenly with the sauce.
 It will take just a minute for the sauce to thicken.